All Episodes

 Remember, SCO, the languages of the SEO are Mandarin and Russian, right?

-And the SEO includes obviously Russia, China, Iran, India, Pakistan, a lot of the stands, right?
+And the SEO includes, obviously, Russia, China, Iran, India, Pakistan, a lot of the stands, right?

-And as these nations find alternatives to the dollar, like India, you know, is being punished for buying Russian oil.
+And as these nations find alternatives to the dollar, like India, you know, is being punished for buying Russian oil, like what gives the United States the right to tell India who they can buy energy from?

-And then for US officials, I I think it was Bessent who said this, maybe maybe it was somebody else who said that Ukraine is India's war because India buys oil from Russia.
+Maybe it was somebody else who said that Ukraine is India's war because India buys oil from Russia.

 That's completely insane.